Rex: A Family of Reversible Exponential (Stochastic) Runge-Kutta Solvers: Derivation of Rex

 and the backward step

 with the numerical scheme

 \end{proof}

-\subsubsection{Noise prediction}
+\subsubsection{Noise Prediction}

-We present this derivation in the form of \cref{lemma:rex_ode_noise} below. \begin{restatable}[Rex (ODE) for noise prediction models]{lemma}{rexodenoise} Let $\bm \Phi$ be an explicit Runge-Kutta solver for the ODE in \cref{eq:reparam_noise_ode} with Butcher tableau $a_{ij}$, $b_i$, $c_i$.
+We present this derivation in the form of \cref{lemma:rex_ode_noise} below. \begin{lemma}[\rex (ODE) for noise prediction models] Let $\bm \Phi$ be an explicit Runge-Kutta solver for the ODE in \cref{eq:reparam_noise_ode} with Butcher tableau $a_{ij}$, $b_i$, $c_i$.
 The reversible solver for $\bm \Phi$ in terms of the original state $\bfx_t$ is given by the forward step

 and backward step

 with step size $h \coloneq \chi_{n+1} - \chi_n$ and where $\bm \Psi$ denotes the following scheme